Rhamondre Stevenson Player Prop Bets for NFL Week 18 | New England vs. Miami 1/9/2022

 - In terms of defending against the run, the Dolphins are 10th in the NFL, giving up 108.3 yards per game.

-- The Patriots are up against the NFL's 12th-ranked defense when it comes to rushing TDs conceded (14 this year).
+- The Patriots are up against the NFL's 12th-ranked defense when it comes to rushing TDs allowed (14 this year).

 Recent Performances

-- In last week's contest against the Jaguars, Stevenson carried the ball 19 times for 107 yards (5.6 yards per attempt) and scored two touchdowns.
+- Stevenson put together a 107-yard rushing performance in last week's matchup with the Jaguars, carrying the ball 19 times (averaging 5.6 yards per carry) while scoring two touchdowns.

-- Over his last three outings, Stevenson has rushed for 143 yards (47.7 per game) on 29 carries with two touchdowns.
+- Stevenson has 143 rushing yards (47.7 ypg) on 29 carries with two touchdowns during his last three games.

 Stevenson's New England Teammates